The world can learn from Bhutan!

 Only its own airline, Bhutan Air or Druk Air, flies to the airportparoas these pilots are specially trained for the steep valleys and breakneck landing manoeuvres.

-In the north stretches the mightyHimalayan massif, traversed by
+In the north stretches the mightyHimalayan massif, traversed by lovely valleys with raging rivers

 and lush rhododendron forests.

-Bhutan is drained by seven major rivers that eventually flow into the Indian lowlands, B.Cdivided on north to south.
+Bhutan is drained by seven major rivers that eventually flow into the Indian lowlands, divided on north to south.
 The highest mountain, Gangkar Pünsum is in the Himalaya mountains and with its 7497m has never been climbed.
+In Bhutan, mountains are considered sacred.

 More than 80% of the country is higher than 2000m.
 Here you'll find lichen hanging from old, towering trees, looking like ragged magic cloaks.

 Crossing the passes one has the opportunity to meet yaks, to see prayer flags flapping in the wind by the thousands.
+Twigs are burned in an open fireplace to ask for blessings on the onward journey.
 The Buddhists call this Fire Boucha.
-Twigs are burned in an open fireplace to ask for blessings on the onward journey.

 Today a single main road crosses the country from west to east.

 BHUTAN is in9 nature reservesdivided.
 These range from tropical rainforests in the south to the glaciers of the Himalayas in the north.
-You will find a varied fauna and flora with a variety of flowers, butterflies, birds but also animals like gold lamurs,black bears,Red panda,Takin, snow leopardsandtiger.
+You will find a varied fauna and flora with a variety of flowers, butterflies, birds but also animals like gold lamurs, black bears,Red panda,Takin, snow leopards and tiger.

-The stablechain linksmake it possible to build bridges with a span of more than 100 meters.
-They were built in the 14th century byTang Tong Gelpu constructed.
-He was a Buddhist saint who is still revered today as a philosopher, poet, teacher, architect, painter, sculptor and physician.
+Bhutan has 108 iron wire bridges.
+The sturdy chain links allow for the construction of bridges with spans over 100 meters.
+They were constructed in the 14th century by Tang Tong Gelpu.
+He was a Buddhist saint who is still revered today as a philosopher, poet, teacher, architect, painter, sculptor, and physician.
+Bridges like the Golden Gate Bridge are inspired by this figure's work.